-Especially if you’re in the early stages of building your professional network, it can be challenging to find top-notch hires and partners.
-Since most talented hires are often made through personal recommendations or connections, searching for a qualified person alone can feel daunting to search somebody out from scratch.
+If you’re in the early stages of building your professional network and business, finding top-notch hires and partners can be challenging.
+Since most talented employees are often made through personal recommendations or connections, searching for a qualified person alone can feel daunting.
 But it’s not impossible.

 The best news?
 You don’t need to resort to random job boards, either.
-Through thoughtful publicity and media exposure, you can leverage other people’s professional networks.
-The trick is, you need to know which networks to leverage and what will entice people to join your team.
+You can leverage other people’s professional networks through thoughtful publicity and media exposure.
+You need to know which networks to leverage and what will entice people to join your team.
 Here’s how you do it.

 What Network Should You Leverage?

-Just like you had to build an avatar for your ideal customer or client (you can read more about that here), you should create an avatar for your ideal hire or partner.
+Just like you had to build an avatar for your ideal customer or client, you should create an avatar for your ideal hire or partner.

 Maybe unsurprisingly, there will probably be many similarities between the two and some critical differences.
-The objective is to find the spaces where your ideal hires already “hang out”–what media they already consume.
+The objective is to find the spaces where your ideal hires already “hang out” — what media they consume.

 Since you’re looking to offer someone an opportunity and aren’t looking for business, you have much more leverage to direct “asks” to influencers.
-For example, if you find that your ideal hire reads a specific blog or listen to a particular podcast, asking the owner of that content for any recommendations is more than acceptable.
-They may even be willing to share that you’re looking with their audience.
+For example, suppose you find that your ideal hire reads a specific blog or listens to a particular podcast.
+In that case, asking the content owner for recommendations is more than acceptable.
+They may even be willing to share what you’re looking for with their audience.

-It’s essential to keep in mind that not all of these opportunities will be free.
+It’s essential to remember that not all of these opportunities will be free.
 Sometimes, you’ll need to pay a fee to post a job.
 But it’s always worth asking influencers directly first.